ubc-systopia/rt-holoscan-artifacts/README.md

 ## Overview

 Our artifact has two components.
 The first is a GitHub repository with code to replicate the majority of the results in our paper (figures 8-11).
-The repository also contains a PDF of the paper itself.

 The second component is two Docker containers with the necessary dependencies to replicate the remaining UPPAAL graph (figure 7).
 This README has instructions for the repository experiments, while a separate README in the uppaal-results directory of the repository has instructions specific to the containers.